arvestad/neighborhood_correlation/README.md

 # Neighborhood Correlation

-This program implements Neighborhood Correlation, as described in Song, Joseph, et al., 2008 (see below).
+This program implements Dannie Durand's Neighborhood Correlation, as described in Song, Joseph, et al., 2008 (see below).
 It is designed to take BLAST bit-scores as input.

 For details, see the [Neighborhood Correlation website](http://www.neighborhoodcorrelation.org).